Politohh/MWR_to_IW3/README.md

 ## Installation

-1. Download.
+1. Download the version of the mod you want by looking at the releases tab.
-2. Extract and put the mod.ff and the *.iwd* archive in your cod4 mod directory.
+2. Extract and put the mod inside your mods folder.
 3. Done!

 ## Credits